-This policy sets out what you can expect from HM Courts and Tribunals Service (HMCTS) when we hold or request personal information (personal data) about you; how you can get access to a copy of your personal data and what you can do if you think we’ve done something wrong.
+What you can expect from the Ministry of Justice and HM Courts and Tribunals Service (HMCTS) when we hold or request personal information (personal data) about you; how you can get access to a copy of your personal data and what you can do if you think we’ve done something wrong.

 HMCTS collects and processes personal data for the performance of its public functions.
 These include:

 - criminal and civil enforcement including the collection of fines

 - research for the development of justice policies and statistics